AxelKah/dmx-control/README.md

 # DMX Control

 DMX Control is a project designed to manage and control DMX lighting systems.
-This project includes both a backend server and a frontend application to provide a comprehensive solution for DMX lighting control.
+This project includes both a backend server and a frontend application to provide a solution for DMX lighting control.

 ## Getting Started